MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/vis-manipulation.md

 The embedded visualizations can be manipulated the same way as they are seen on MicroStrategy Library dossier pages.

-Currently, the supported manipulation types include visualization element selection, actions triggered by a click, dragging inside a visualization, and the actions inside the right-click menu.
+Currently, the supported manipulation types include element selection inside a visualization, actions inside the right-click menu, and actions triggered by clicking, dragging, and scrolling inside a visualization

 Let's say we already have the `MstrEnvironment` and `MstrDossier` objects, and embedded visualizations have been rendered.